 Recipe Ingredients

-- Sweet Potato – Adds a sweet flavor and increases the amount of fiber in the treats.
+- Sweet Potato – Adds a sweet flavor and increases the amount of fiber.

-- Coconut Oil – This is a healthy fat that is fantastic for your dog’s brain and skin.
+- Coconut Oil – A healthy fat that is fantastic for your dog’s brain and skin.

 Ingredient Notes and Substitutions